ow-mods/outer-wilds-unity-template/README.md

 Works with Unity **2019.4.27f1**.
 You need to use specifically **this version.**
 Newer versions will not work, as AssetBundles are not forward-compatible.

+To make textures look right you have to change the colour space in project settings.
+Edit -> Project Settings -> Player -> Other Settings -> Rendering -> Color Space
+Change it to `linear`.

 ### How to use

 1. Clone the template and load it into Unity with **2019.4.27f1**